IELTS Cue Card Sample 454 - Something you have shared with others

 - who you shared it with

-and explain why you shared it and how you felt when you shared it.
+and explain why you shared it and how you felt about it.

 Stephen stayed two nights in our house and I shared my room, bed and bathroom with him so that he can stay in our house comfortably.
 We talked about our grandparents, other cousins, our works and future plans.
 I enjoyed his company and we had good times together.
 I am not habituated to share my very personal belongings and rooms with others, but sharing it with my one of the most favourite cousins was not a bad experience at all.
 In fact, during his stay, we had so many fun events that I invited him to visit our house again.

 Sharing things with others brings a sense of comfort and self-satisfaction in me.
-So, I like to share the possible things with others.
-Last month, I shared my meal with one of my mates in university.
+So, I like to share possible things with others.
+Last month, I shared my meal with one of my mates at university.

-I am an undergraduate student at the Université Paris-Dauphine, and studying math.
-I like to take homemade foods and often I bring my lunch with me from home.
+I am an undergraduate student at the Paris Dauphine University , and studying math.
+I like to have homemade food and I often bring my lunch with me from home.
 My mom also discourages taking outside foods.
 Hence, she prepares foods for me.
 I shared the meal with another girl who forgot to bring her meal on that day.
 It is nothing new to me to share my stuff.
 I saw her sitting idle during the lunch hour and inquired about taking the meal.
-She smiled and told that she forgot.
+She smiled and told me that she forgot to bring her lunch.
 Therefore, I shared my meal.

-Usually, the lunch break in the university begins at 12.45pm.
-But most of the times our classes end by 12.30.
-If there are classes after the lunch, we are to stay at the university premise.
-On that day I had to attend a class at 2.30pm.
+Usually, the lunch break in the university begins at 12.45 pm.
+But most of the times our classes end by 12.30 pm.
+If there are classes after lunch, we are to stay at the university premise.
+On that day I had to attend a class at 2.30 pm.
 So, I brought the meal to have during lunch.
 In fact, the class was supposed to be held in the morning but the teacher – in the previous day, informed the class that he will take the class in the afternoon as he is unable to manage time in the morning for some other academic business.
 Accordingly, we all were prepared for the class.
 But she forgot about the class and made the mistake.

 I shared my meal with Lillian.
 She is an Irish and came here to study with a scholarship.
 She lives alone in Paris and is a part-time executive at a company that deals with the computer.
 She got a partial scholarship and so she needs to arrange for her living expenses.
 She remains busy round the day to make a balance between her academic and job life.
 Thereby, it is possible for her to forget about the meal.
 Actually, she often makes mistakes in bringing the necessary assignments and projects.
 She returns home late at night and it becomes impossible for her to organise the necessary documents or projects for the class.
 So, she makes late in preparing and importantly forgets to bring them in class.
 The teachers are aware of her struggling situations and they are flexible with her on such issues.